Physician Assistant Program

 will seek and retain employment as primary care Physician Assistants in medically underserved areas of the Commonwealth of Pennsylvania

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Lock Haven University Physician Assistant Program sponsored by Lock Haven University.
-Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Lock Haven University Physician Assistant Program has been continually accredited since 1997.
+In 2012 the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) granted the LHU PA Program the status of "Accreditation-Continued" "Accreditation-Continued" is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+To learn more about Accreditation Types and review cycles visit http://www.arc-pa.org/accreditation/accreditation-types-review-cycle/

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be June 2017.
+The approximate date for the next validation review of the program by the ARC-PA will be September 2017.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
+Students who enroll in a PA Program that is granted Acceditation-Provisional status will be eligible to sit for the NCCPA certifying examination upon succesful completion of the program.

 Information regarding PA Program Accreditation and ARC-PA can be found at http://www.arc-pa.org/.